Jesper Svensson (bowler)

-Jesper Svensson (/sv/; born 15 February 1995) is a Swedish professional bowler.
+Jesper Svensson (/sv/; born 15 February 1995) is a Swedish professional tenpin bowler.
 He has been a member of the Professional Bowlers Association (PBA) since 2014, and also competes on the European Bowling Tour (EBT).
 He has won fourteen PBA Tour titles overall, including two major titles at the 2016 and 2025 PBA Tournament of Champions.
 He also owns six EBT titles and one PBA Regional title.
 He is known for using the two-handed shovel style delivery with a dominant left hand.
 He uses non-reactive urethane bowling balls almost exclusively.
 Svensson is a member of the Storm and Vise Grips pro staffs.

 During the 2017 PBA season, ESPN and CBS Sports Network bowling analyst Randy Pedersen gave Svensson the nickname Iceman for the Swede's cool, calm demeanor under pressure.

 Amateur accomplishments

 Before turning pro, Svensson was the 2014 World Youth Masters champion, and won numerous other medals in World Youth competition.